 After the Graduate College has received all the materials (our recommendation, your transcripts), it will formally admit you and notify you by email.

-Yes, you can still apply.
-If your GPA is above a 2.75, you can enter into the certificate program on a trial basis.
-If you maintain a 3.0 or higher during four courses as a certificate student, you will become eligible to transfer to the MA program.
-All courses taken in the certificate program can be transferred to the MA.
-Please note that you will need to officially apply to the MA (including paying the Graduate College fee).
-Once you transfer to the MA, you are no longer eligible to receive a Certificate.
+Yes, you can still apply as a non-degree seeking student.
+If you maintain a GPA of 3.0 or higher after taking a minimum of two courses, you will become eligible to transfer to the M.A. program.
+Up to 12 units (or four courses) taken as a non-degree student can be transferred to the M.A.
+Please note that you will need to officially apply in order to join the M.A. program (including paying the Graduate College fee).

-If your GPA is under 2.75, it is possible for us to submit a GPA waiver on your behalf.
+If your GPA is under 3.0, it is possible for us to submit a GPA waiver on your behalf in certain circumstances.
+This includes at least 10 years of work experience, ideally some of which is in an international security-related field.
 There are additional documents required for this process:

 - A statement explaining your low GPA and why you believe you will be successful in graduate school